-Lecture types rotate each month, and each week focuses on a specific aspect of the curriculum.
-Lecture types consist of faculty lectures, resident lectures, morbidity and mortality, grand rounds, emergency medicine/internal medicine joint conference, emergency medicine/trauma joint conference, emergency medicine/pediatrics joint conference, research updates, practice-based learning and improvement (evidence-based medicine and journal club).Back to top
+Our didactics are system-based and utilize the Emergency Medicine Foundations and EM Fundamentals curricula.
+Lecture types consist of faculty lectures, resident lectures, morbidity and mortality, grand rounds, emergency medicine/internal medicine joint conference, emergency medicine/trauma joint conference, research updates, practice-based learning and improvement (evidence-based medicine and journal club).Back to top

-Each week during conference, residents have time dedicated for board review.
-This consists of review of assigned EM textbook readings from Rosen, Tintinalli, and Harwood-Nuss, and quizzes using board review questions from Rosh Review and PEER IX.
+Each week during conference, residents have time dedicated for board review as part of the didactic curriculum.
+Residents complete weekly readings from Rosen, Harwood-Nuss, or Tintinalli, and complete quizzes using board review questions from Rosh Review and PEER IX.
 Residents also have access to HIPPO and Carol Rivers Board Review.Back to top

 Residents participate in oral board-style cases.
-Each week during conference, a faculty member acts as a board examiner and presents a patient to a resident, who will work through the case modeled after the ABEM oral boards.Back to top
+During conference, a faculty member acts as a board examiner and presents a patient to a resident, who will work through the case modeled after the ABEM oral boards.Back to top

-FAU has two state-of-the-art simulation centers, with 19 high-fidelity mannequins.
+FAU has two state-of-the-art simulation centers, with high-fidelity mannequins and task trainers.
 Once a month, residents participate in simulation lab, with cases prepared by our simulation-trained faculty.
 Residents also learn procedural skills using models in the simulation lab.Back to top

 During conference, one hour a month is dedicated to reviewing the emergency medicine literature.
 Besides reviewing the latest scientific contributions in emergency medicine, research studies are dissected to critically appraise concepts including methodology, study design, validity, bias, applicability, statistics, clinical significance, and statistical significance.
 Residents systematically evaluate each paper to decide whether study outcomes would be helpful in making decisions about the care of patients.Back to top